Hexastack/hexabot-channel-discord/README.md

    - **Mandatory**: Yes
    - **How to Obtain**: Discord Developer Portal > Bot section

-2. **Client ID**
+2. **Application ID**

    - **Description**: Your application's unique identifier
    - **How to Obtain**: Discord Developer Portal > General Information

-3. **Intents Configuration**
-   - **Description**: Configure which Discord events your bot can access
-   - **Recommended Intents**:
-     - Server Members
-     - Message Content
-     - Guild Messages

 ## Usage

 Once configured, your Hexabot will be available on Discord with:

-- Slash command interactions
+- Mention-based interactions for server environments
 - Automated responses
 - User data retrieval

 ### Testing Integration

 1. Invite bot to server
-2. Verify slash commands work only in servers
+2. Verify mention-based interactions work only in servers
 3. Verify direct messages work only in private discussions
 4. Check user data retrieval